Compressed Gas Safety Program

 In addition to the routine training already required of researchers, (see Training Finder) users of compressed gases at Columbia University are also required to complete the “Compressed Gas Safety Training” RASCAL course TC5450 before starting any relevant work.

-EH&S has also developed a Compressed Gas Safety Manual to assist researchers to be able to understand and follow safety regulations while working with compressed gases.
+EH&S has developed a Compressed Gas Safety Manual to assist researchers to be able to understand and follow safety regulations while working with compressed gases.
 Highlights include the following attachments:

 • Summary Table of Compressed Gas Hazards lists a number of commonly used hazardous compressed gases at the University and is a good resource for researchers to consult in order to understand the specific hazards associated with the gases they are using.